hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_apps/cmd_execute_workflow_app.rst

 Globally controlled settings
 ----------------------------

-Some settings used by the ExecuteWorkflowApp are controlled globally by pydidas.
+Some settings for parallel processing additionally used by the ExecuteWorkflowApp are controlled globally by pydidas.
 These are:

-- The file path for the global detector mask file (`user/det_mask`)

-and for parallel processing additionally:

 - The number of parallel worker processes (`global/mp_n_workers`)
 - The size of the data exchange buffer (in MB) (`global/shared_buffer_size`)